Indian Air Force: Helicopters

 The HAL Dhruv serves primarily as a light utility helicopter in the IAF.
 In addition to transport and utility roles, newer Dhruvs are also used as attack helicopters.
 Four Dhruvs are also operated by the Indian Air Force Sarang Helicopter Display Team.
 The HAL Chetak is a light utility helicopter and is used primarily for training, rescue and light transport roles in the IAF.
 The HAL Chetak is being gradually replaced by HAL Dhruv.
 The HAL Cheetah is a light utility helicopter used for high altitude operations.
 It is used for both transport and search-and-rescue missions in the IAF.

 The Mil Mi-8 and the Mil Mi-17, Mi-17 1V and Mi-17V 5 are operated by the IAF for medium lift strategic and utility roles.
 The Mi-8 is being progressively replaced by the Mi-17 series of helicopters.
 The IAF has ordered 22 Boeing AH-64E Apache attack helicopters, 68 HAL Light Combat Helicopters (LCH), 35 HAL Rudra attack helicopters, 15 CH-47F Chinook heavy lift helicopters and 150 Mi-17V-5s to replace and augment its existing fleet of Mi-8s, Mi-17s, and Mi-24s.
-The Mil Mi-26 serves as a heavy lift helicopter in the IAF.
-It can also be used to transport troops or as a flying ambulance.
-The IAF currently operates three Mi-26s.

 The Mil Mi-35 serves primarily as an attack helicopter in the IAF.
 The Mil Mi-35 can also act as a low-capacity troop transport.
 The IAF currently operates two squadrons (No. 104 Firebirds and No. 125 Gladiators) of Mi-25/35s.

-Unmanned Aerial Vehicles
+Unmanned aerial vehicles

 The IAF currently uses the IAI Searcher II and IAI Heron for reconnaissance and surveillance purposes.
 The IAI Harpy serves as an Unmanned Combat Aerial Vehicle (UCAV) which is designed to attack radar systems.
 The IAF also operates the DRDO Lakshya which serves as realistic towed aerial sub-targets for live fire training.